AvnetDev/test-doc/docs/source/rst_tools.rst

 	fetch = +refs/heads/*:refs/remotes/upstream/*

 3. Right-click the top-level folder **rfsoc-board-docs** and select **TortoiseGit > Pull ...**

+.. note:: You must commit any changes you've made to your local /dev branch before pulling from the upstream /dev branch.

 4. In the popup window use the pulldown menu to select **upstream**, then click OK

 .. image:: images/tortoise_pull_upstream.jpg